dune header The dune Dune du Pilat

 The highest European dune

-But where does all this sand come from? and why did it accumulate here and not elsewhere?
+But where does all this sand come from?
+And why did it accumulate here and not elsewhere?

 To understand the birth of the Dune of Pilat, we must be interested in sand displacement phenomenon.
 Underwater, the sand is transported by a sea current that comes from the north: the North South Drift.
 This current, combined with the swell, carries large amounts of sand along the coastline.